lexman/ex-continuous-processing/README.md

 ## More control over your script

-### But I don't want to publish updated data every time I push some change !

-If you're used to commit half finished scripts and you want to control when you publish the data, you can deploy only on tag with travis :

-    deploy:
-      skip_cleanup: true
-      provider: script
-      script: make pushed.txt
-      on:
-        appveyor_repo_tag: true

-Regular commits won't run the ``deploy`` part any more.
-You have to execute the following commands :

-    git tag v1.0
-    git push --tags

-This will help you trace versions you consider stable.
-You can also synchronise the tags with the ``version`` parameter in your datapackage.json.

 ### When the source data change

 When we know the source data has changed, ie the [wikipedia page about SP500](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies)